DataDog/documentation/content/en/metrics/custom_metrics/late_metrics.md

 ## Late Metrics Ingestion Latency

-Ingesting Late Metrics will include some ingestion latencies, which depends on delay associated with the timestamp.
+Ingesting Late Metrics will include some ingestion latencies, which depends on the delay associated with the metric timestamp.

 | Metrics Outdated by: | Ingestion Latency                     |
 |----------------------|---------------------------------------|